vertica/client-application-examples/ADO.NET/README.md

 ## Overview

 The Vertica ADO.NET driver provides a data source for Vertica, so a client can connect and read/write data.
 The driver is written in C# and built on .NET.
+The published version can be found on NuGet [here](https://www.nuget.org/packages/Vertica.Data).

 See the available data types, commands, and other information [here](https://docs.vertica.com/latest/en/connecting-to/client-libraries/accessing/c/).